mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 7. Enter the following information:

-    1. **Installation Type**  – Choose Global Installation if you want a single operator namespace to manage multiple namespaces or just a single operator namespace.
+    1. **Installation Type**  – Choose Global Installation if you want a single operator namespace to manage multiple namespaces or Namespace Installation if only one namespace is required to managed by an operator.
 For more information, see [Global Operator](/developerportal/deploy/global-operator/).

     2. **Cluster Name** – The name that you want to give the cluster which you are creating.